 Method 1: During the process of creating a scheduled backup task

 1. Select System Backup under the Backup tab.
 Choose a destination path.
-Tick Scheme in the bottom.
+Click Scheme in the bottom.

-2. In the pop-up window, tick the box in front of Enable Disk Space Management, and then you can specify the configuration in this window.
+2. In the pop-up window, move the slider to open Enable Backup Scheme, and then you can specify the configuration in this window.
 After that, click Start Backup, your later old backups will be deleted automatically.

-Schedule: you can create incremental and differential backup based on six modes-daily, weekly, monthly, event trigger, USB plug-in and real-time sync.
+Schedule: you can create incremental and differential backup based on five modes - daily, weekly, monthly, event trigger, and USB plug-in.

 Method 2: After creating a backup task

 All your backups created by AOMEI Backupper are listed at Backup Management under Home tab.
-Select a backup task, click Advanced and select Edit Backup.
-In the pop-up window, tick Backup Scheme option.
-Then tick Enable Disk Space Management and specify the number of backup versions you want to retain.
+Select a backup task, click the three-line button and select Edit Backup.
+In the pop-up window, click Backup Scheme option.
+Then open Enable Backup Scheme and specify the number of backup versions you want to retain.

 Automatically deleting system restore points in Windows 7/8/8.1/10 can be easily achieved with the help of AOMEI Backupper.
 Also, under the protection of AOMEI Backupper, your computer will run well even when you turn off the restore points.